 Polyvinyl chloride could also contain traces of other chemicals, including bisphenol A (BPA).

 Apart from windows and doors, PVC can be found in pipes, traffic cones, garden hoses, cable coatings, shampoo, cooking oil bottles, and automotive parts.

 It is also used to make materials for selected food packaging, school supplies, housewares, shower curtains, housewares, medical supplies, and shoes.

 In fact, PVC now accounts for about 20% of all plastic manufactured worldwide, second only to polyethylene.

 How to Recycle PVC Plastic

 Cumulatively, 4.2 million tonnes of PVC have been recycled across Europe since 2000 compared to virtual nil 40 years ago!
-This figure is set to rise significantly as more facilities come online across the world.
+Moreover, this figure is set to rise significantly as more facilities come online across the world.

 That’s 4.2 million tonnes of potentially poisonous plastic that’s not in a landfill.

 PVC is a plastic that is part of the circular recycling initiative.
 This initiative seeks to reduce single-use plastics and remove plastics from landfills altogether drastically.